Last updated: May 4, 2026

 - Blind exemption: the same instructions allow a $1,500 exemption for each qualifying blind taxpayer or spouse.

-- Other exemption for helping an older adult: Arizona allows an $2,300 exemption if you paid qualifying Arizona assisted-living, nursing-care, home-health, or medical costs for a person age 65 or over and meet the rule details.
+- Other exemption for helping an older adult: Arizona allows a $2,300 exemption if you paid qualifying Arizona assisted-living, nursing-care, home-health, or medical costs for a person age 65 or over and meet the rule details.

 If your income is very low, ask about the Arizona credit for increased excise taxes too.
 It is small, but it can matter for older adults living on tight monthly income.
+If you claim both that credit and Form 140PTC, the Form 140 instructions tell you how to report the amounts.

 Property-tax relief overview

-County filing routes differ, but 2026 county applications such as Maricopa’s show the current cycle rules as one owner age 65 or older, the home owned and occupied as a primary residence for at least two years, average income over the prior three years under $47,712 for one owner or $59,640 for two or more owners, and a September 1 filing deadline.
-Some counties allow online filing, while others rely more on PDF, mail, email, or in-person help.
+County filing routes differ.
+Current county materials show that at least one owner must be age 65 or older, the home must usually be owned and occupied as a primary residence for at least two years, and income is measured over the prior three years.
+For 2026 applications, Pima 2026 guidelines show limits of $47,712 for one owner and $59,640 for two or more owners.
+Social Security and veteran disability income count for this senior valuation program.

 Rent rebate or circuit-breaker overview